Update: This project was proudly featured in Time Out Magazine and at Chicagoist.com. Yay!

 My friend Debbie has accumulated an enviable amount of stamps in her passport.
 Each year she plans a “big trip” which recently has meant China, Costa Rica, Spain, Czech Republic, Hungary and Brazil.

-I wanted to make a unique gift for Debbie’s birthday so I came up with the idea of a passport cover featuring the Chicago municipal flag:
+I wanted to make a unique DIY gift for Debbie’s birthday so I came up with the idea of a passport cover featuring the Chicago municipal flag:

 - The three white stripes = North, West and South sides of the city